 - You get fast access to your paycheck with direct deposit.

-The ease and convenience of adding money into your checking account without any hidden fees, the consumer protections attached to these cards, and the freedom to spend your money immediately make them a great option for anyone looking to create a healthy financial lifestyle.
+The ease and convenience of adding money to your checking account without any hidden fees, the consumer protections attached to these cards, and the freedom to spend your money immediately make them a great option for anyone looking to create a healthy financial lifestyle.

-Why A No ChexSystems Bank Is The Best Choice
+Why a No ChexSystems Bank is The Best Choice

 - No minimum balance required